 The tour at Bulleit showed us how they took this property which had been abandoned for years and turned it around after bourbon made a resurgence in popularity.
-The most interesting part was there was actually abandoned bourbon on property when they bought it and it’s now being sold for a lot of money!
+The most interesting part was there was actually abandoned bourbon on the property when they bought it and it's now being sold for a lot of money!

 We also got to see inside the huge barn houses where they store the barrels, which was really interesting.

 The tasting at Bulleit was probably my favorite.
 You could tell they really cared about quality and crafting something people love.
 They were all really passionate about their product too.

 Our tour guide at Bulleit told us that Churchill Downs was just a few miles away, so we drove by and peeked inside.
 This is another place you can take a tour of, but we opted out that day.
 It was still exciting just to see it through.

 While trying to get back into downtown Louisville we missed an exit and found ourselves on the other side of the river, technically in Indiana.